proofit404/generics/docs/private.md

 ```

-### Class methods should return instances
+### Class methods are forbidden

 As we mentioned earlier, objects should expose behavior.
 Class methods do not
 have access to any kind of inner state sinse there is no object encapsulating
 it.
-Thus the only kind of behavior class method should be able to do is
-instantiation of the object.
+That's why we forbid class methods.

 ```pycon